norgan/p2pool_fancy_front_end/README.md

 Step 4. browse and enjoy p2pool stats in a nice interface and using standard port 80

+Step 5.
+Remove or change the footer donation link and refferal link

 Sorry in advance if somethign is not clear, I am not a developer, I just know enough to piece things together.
 Happy to assist if required.